Stronglifts 5×5 Workout Review

 Now he’s not the biggest guy ever, but then you don’t need to be built like Lou Ferrigno to know what you’re talking about.

-(Except Ian McCarthy, he literally knows f all).
+(Except Ian McCarthy, he literally knows sod all).

 Stronglifts is the antidote to a series of embarrassing events in Mehdi’s life which include losing an arm wrestle to a woman and constantly hitting plateaus when trying out the latest fad workout.

-On the about me section of the website, Mehdi shows us his PR squat (418lbs at 176lbs body weight).
+On the about me section of the website, Mehdi shows us his PR squat (5 x 374lb at 176lb body weight) and a 451 lb deadlift.

 He had my attention instantly.